clarawrsong/React-Practice-Projects/gallery/README.md

-# Gallery React Project
+# Photo Gallery
 First React project outside of the tutorial <br>
 - Enter image url and description to post the image on the gallery <br>
 - Post is then stored in localStorage <br>
 - Click on a picture to select which enlargens the picture